lvgl/lvgl/docs/layouts/grid.rst

 Limitations:

 - The sub grid is resolved only in one level depth.
-That is a grid can have a sub grid children, but a sub grid can't have an other sub grid.
+That is a grid can have a sub grid children, but a sub grid can't have another sub grid.
 - ``LV_GRID_CONTENT`` tracks on the are not handled in the sub grid, only in the its own grid.

 The sub grid feature works the same as in CSS.
 For further reference see `this description <https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_grid_layout/Subgrid>`__.